Netflix/metaflow-docs/docs/production/scheduling-metaflow-flows/scheduling-with-argo-workflows.md

 - Argo Workflows orchestrates workflows expressed as directed acyclic graphs.
 This means that we can map Metaflow flows to the corresponding Argo Workflows Workflow Template fully automatically.
 This gives you much more detail about what gets executed and how, in contrast to treating Metaflow scripts as black boxes.
 - Argo Workflows comes with tooling that is required for running workflows in production.
 You can benefit from battle-hardened solutions provided by the Kubernetes community for alerting, monitoring, and scheduling.
 By using Argo Workflows your Metaflow flows can integrate seamlessly with the wider Kubernetes offerings.

 When running on Argo Workflows, Metaflow code works exactly as it does locally: No changes are required in the code.
 All data artifacts produced by steps run on Argo Workflows are available using the [Client API](../../metaflow/client.md).
-All tasks are run on Kubernetes respecting the resources decorator, as if the `@kubernetes` decorator was added to all steps, as explained in [Executing Tasks Remotely](/scaling/remote-tasks/introduction#safeguard-flags).
+All tasks are run on Kubernetes respecting the `@resources` decorator, as if the `@kubernetes` decorator was added to all steps, as explained in [Executing Tasks Remotely](/scaling/remote-tasks/introduction#safeguard-flags).

 This document describes the basics of Argo Workflows scheduling.
 If your project involves multiple people, multiple workflows, or it is becoming business-critical, check out the section around [coordinating larger Metaflow projects](../coordinating-larger-metaflow-projects.md).